Rental Checklist For Renting In Lake Chapala

 Decide on your budget, location and amenities that you want your rental to have.
 Do you want access to a pool?
 Private or community?
 In the village or out?
 Will you have a car or rely on public transit?
 In a gated community or independent?
 Is having a view important to you?
 What part of Lake Chapala do you want to be in?
 There is lots to consider!

 If you are unfamiliar with the areas and communities then Contact Us.
 We can provide you with a free interactive map and/or advise you on your choices to help you make better decisions.
-Once here, join us for a Free Tour of the Communities so that you are better informed as to where you might want to stay.

 What to Ask When Renting a Property?